Fūka Nagano: North Carolina Courage

-Liverpool FC
+Liverpool

-In January 2023, Nagano joined Liverpool FC.
-She was due to complete her debut on 22 January 2023 in a league match against Chelsea before the match was abandoned after 6 minutes of play.She made her official competitive debut in a 1-0 loss against West Ham United in the FA WSL Cup quarterfinals on 25 January 2023.
+In January 2023, Nagano joined Women's Super League side Liverpool.
+She was due to complete her debut on 22 January 2023 in a league match against Chelsea before the match was abandoned after 6 minutes of play.
+She made her official competitive debut in a 1–0 loss against West Ham United in the FA WSL Cup quarterfinals on 25 January 2023.
+She quickly established herself as a key part of the team as she started in all of Liverpool's remaining matches in the 2022–23 season.

+Nagano continued to be an integral part of the Liverpool line-up in the Women's Super League during the 2023–24 season as she started in 21 of 22 matches in the league.
+She helped Liverpool finished 4th in the league, their highest position in the league since their league triumph in 2014.

+Nagano scored her first goal for Liverpool on 14 March 2025, with the second goal in a 3–1 win over Manchester United at Anfield.

+On 1 August 2025, the club confirmed that Nagano had signed a new contract, extending her stay at Liverpool.

 International career

 Youth

 In 2016, Nagano competed at the All Japan Youth (U-15) Women's Championship.
 She was part of the under-16 team that won the 2013 AFC U-16 Women's Championship in China and of the under-17 team that won the 2014 FIFA U-17 Women's World Cup in Costa Rica.
 She captained Japan to the final of the 2016 FIFA U-17 Women's World Cup in Jordan, where they were defeated by North Korea on penalty kicks, and won the Golden Ball award as the tournament's top scorer.

 In June 2018, Nagano was called up to the senior team for the first time for a friendly match against New Zealand.

-In August 2018, Nagano was part of Japan's victorious team in the 2018 FIFA U-20 Women's World Cup in France, turning in a player of the match performance in the semi-final, and scoring a goal in the final in a 3-1 win over Spain.
+In August 2018, Nagano was part of Japan's victorious team in the 2018 FIFA U-20 Women's World Cup in France, turning in a player of the match performance in the semi-final, and scoring a goal in the final in a 3–1 win over Spain.

 Senior

 On 11 November 2018, Nagano debuted for senior team against Norway.

-In 2022, now a regular in the Japan national team, she was part of the team that won the EAFF E-1 Football Championship in Japan.
+She established herself as a regular in the Japan national team in 2022, and she was part of the team that won the EAFF E-1 Football Championship in Japan.

+On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

+On 14 June 2024, Nagano was included in the Japan squad for the 2024 Summer Olympics.

+Nagano was part of the Japan squad that won the 2025 SheBelieves Cup.